-- AIMS is replacing over 20 departmental asset information systems and will integrate with other DET systems.
+- AIMS has replaced over 20 departmental asset information systems and integrates with other Department of Education systems.

-Systems and data that AIMS is replacing (this is not an exhaustive list)
+Systems and data that AIMS has replaced include (this is not an exhaustive list):

 Schools are using AIMS to undertake a number of activities, including but not limited to:

 - accessing and updating school asset and facilities information

 - planning, scheduling, and managing maintenance and compliance activities

 All new schools that commenced operation in 2023 have been notified and invited to attend an AIMS information and readiness session.
 The readiness activities booklet shared in this session guides schools through the key activities to complete ahead of their AIMS training.

 Answers to frequently asked questions are available on the Resources tab.